 Have a consistent social media presence.

 Social media is key for building awareness and starting conversations.
-A strategic and creative social media marketing strategy may mean targetting your audience through B2B paid ads and keeping them informed and engaged through an active organic social media strategy.
+A strategic and creative social media marketing strategy may mean targeting your audience through paid ads and keeping them informed and engaged through an active organic social media strategy.
 Beyond getting in front of your audience, social media is also a great way to get feedback from your audience and learn about what they’re interested in, what their pain points are, and what resonates.
-Through social listening, you can identify key conversations in your industry, and strategize how you can put your brand at the middle of them.
+Through social listening, you can identify key conversations in your industry and strategize how you can put your brand in the middle of them.

 Partner with influencers.

-Looking to get your brand in front of tens of thousands of eyes along with a recommendation from someone those eyes already trust?
+Looking to get your brand in front of tens of thousands of eyes along with a recommendation from someone that the audience already trusts?
 Try influencer marketing.
-B2B influencer marketing accomplishes the brand awareness component by broadcasting your brand to an already-engaged audience.
-And on top of that, because the audience already enjoys your influencer partner, they are more likely to heed the influencer’s review or recommendation—giving your brand automatic brand awareness and credibility.
+Influencer marketing accomplishes the brand awareness component by broadcasting your brand to an already-engaged audience.
+On top of that, because the audience already enjoys your influencer partner, they are more likely to heed the influencer’s review or recommendation—giving your brand automatic brand awareness and credibility.

 Related Reading: Influencer (Creator) Marketing for B2B: A Guide for Those Just Getting Started – Zen Media